Carnassial

 Carnassials are paired upper and lower teeth modified in such a way as to allow enlarged and often self-sharpening edges to pass by each other in a shearing manner.
-This adaptation is found in carnivorans, where the carnassials are the modified fourth upper premolar and the first lower molar, however this may vary in family.
+This adaptation is found in carnivorans, where the carnassials are the modified fourth upper premolar and the first lower molar.
 These teeth are also referred to as sectorial teeth.

 Taxonomy

 The name carnivoran is applied to a member of the order Carnivora.
 Carnivorans possess a common arrangement of teeth called carnassials, in which the first lower molar and the last upper premolar possess blade-like enamel crowns that act similar to a pair of shears for cutting meat.
-This dental arrangement has been modified by adaptation over the past 60 million years for diets composed of meat, for crushing vegetation, or for the loss of the carnassial function altogether as in seals, sea lions, and walruses.
+This dental arrangement has been modified by adaptation over the past 60 million years for diets composed of meat, for crushing vegetation, or for the loss of the carnassial function altogether found in pinnipeds.

 Carnassial dentition

 Carnassial teeth are modified molars (and in the case of carnivorans premolars) which are adapted to allow for the shearing (rather than tearing) of flesh to permit the more efficient consumption of meat.
 These modifications are not limited to the members of the order Carnivora, but are seen in a number of different mammal groups.
 Not all carnivorous mammals, however, developed carnassial teeth.
 Mesonychids, for example, had no carnassial adaptations, and as a result, the blunt, rounded cusps on its molars had a much more difficult time reducing meat.
 Likewise, neither members of Oxyclaenidae nor Arctocyonidae had carnassial teeth.

 On the other hand, carnivorous marsupials have teeth of a carnassial form.
 Both the living Tasmanian devil (Sarcophilus harrisii) and the recently extinct Tasmanian wolf (Thylacinus cynocephalus) possessed modified molars to allow for shearing, although the Tasmanian wolf, the larger of the two, had dentition more similar to the dog.
 The Pleistocene marsupial lion (Thylacoleo carnifex) had massive carnassial molars.
 A recent study concludes that these teeth produced the strongest bite of any known land mammal in history.
 Moreover, these carnassial molars appear to have been used, unlike in any other known mammal, to inflict the killing blow to the prey by severing the spinal cord, crushing the windpipe or severing a major artery.
 Like these true marsupials, the closely related borhyaenids of South America had three carnassial teeth involving the first three upper molars (M1-M3) and the second through fourth lower molars (m2-m4).
-In the borhyaenids the upper carnassials appear to have been rotated medially around the anteriorposterior axis of the tooth row in order to maintain tight occlusional contact between the upper and lower shearing teeth.
+In the borhyaenids the upper carnassials appear to have been rotated medially around the anterior-posterior axis of the tooth row in order to maintain tight occlusional contact between the upper and lower shearing teeth.